-- Use critical reflection, ongoing professional learning, and research to broaden our knowledge and inform our teaching practices. - Work as a team, guiding and assisting each other and demonstrating a commitment to continuous improvement. - Highly value the importance of using the natural environment to enhance the educational program and develop sustainable practices. - Balance intentional teaching with child directed learning to build a rich and purposeful curriculum.
+- Use critical reflection, ongoing professional learning, and research to broaden our knowledge and inform our teaching practices. - Work as a team, guiding and assisting each other and demonstrating a commitment to continuous improvement. - Balance intentional teaching with child-led learning to build a rich and purposeful curriculum. - Build professional and collaborative relationships that are based on trust, respect and integrity. - Respect and value the diverse cultures, beliefs, and unique strengths that each educator brings to our learning community, which enriches the educational environment and fosters a sense of belonging for all.